Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 AND sales_month = '9';
 ```

-This is great for use cases where we know the date at least to the month.
+This is great for use cases in which we know the month.
 Suppose we need to see what a customer bought many years ago.
 Or maybe we want to report on historical store sales.
-The business analyst can easily query this with no IT intervention, no going to backups or other hard to reach data silos!
+A business analyst can easily query this without IT intervention, backups, or other hard-to-reach data silos.

-Let's take a look at what store 6 did for sales back in August 2012:
+Let’s look at Store 6 sales from August 2012:

 ```sql